chiamp/skill-expression-game-analysis/README.md

 	* `agent.py` holds the RLAgent class, that learns an optimal strategy using reinforcement learning (the learning algorithm is specifically Q-learning)
 	* `win_probability_analysis.py` holds functions that calculate the theoretical win rates using optimal, random and AI strategies
 	* `train.py` holds the training function to train AI agents to learn an optimal strategy
-	* `main.py` runs the entire training procedure for the AI agents and compares the win rates of their learned strategies with the theoretical win rates of the optimal and random strategies
+	* `main.py` is the main file to run; it runs the entire training procedure for the AI agents and compares the win rates of their learned strategies with the theoretical win rates of the optimal and random strategies
 	* `results.txt` contains the results of the AI strategy win rates and the theoretical win rates of the optimal and random strategies
 * `requirements.txt` holds all required dependencies, which can be installed by typing `pip install -r requirements.txt` in the command line
 * `ideas.txt` holds my (slightly unorganized) ideas that I've brainstormed throughout working on this project, in roughly the order that I came up with them; there are many ideas in there that I explored hypothetically but never implemented